 You can hike or bike the Northwest River Trail to reach this unique preserve situated along the Susquehanna River.
 The wetland and forest habitat make this a great place for bird watching.
 You can also visit what is thought to be the first publicly accessible forest garden in Pennsylvania!
 Discover how a farm field was restored to more natural floodplain habitat using native species that both produce food for wildlife and humans (if there is any left)!

-From the main parking area, you can begin you a short out and back to rocky cliff with an incredible view of the Susquehanna or a 2.4 mile loop hike named in honor of the late Ralph Goodno, former Lancaster Conservancy president.
-The hike through both preserves features pristine streams, beautiful wildflowers, and great opportunities for bird watch in two restored meadows.
+From the main parking area, you can begin a short hike out and back to a rocky cliff with an incredible view of the Susquehanna or a 2.4-mile loop hike named in honor of the late Ralph Goodno, former Lancaster Conservancy president.
+The hike through both preserves features pristine streams, beautiful wildflowers, and great opportunities for bird watching in two restored meadows.

 Fishing Creek Nature Preserve

 A public gravel road travels along and through (in three places) Fishing Creek, making this preserve easy to hike, bike, or even drive through!
 With towering hemlocks lining the steep-sided valley and shady pools for fishing, this is a great place to explore as a family!